mikaelvesavuori/acmecorp-potted-plants-components/README.md

 - Run Storybook with `npm start`
 - Create a `.env` file that contains values for `FIGMA_URL`, `FIGMA_TOKEN` and `CHROMATIC_TOKEN`

+## Building your own

+Starting with the course (or otherwise), you should move out the `src/components` folder to the root (or delete it) so you can see the more basic elements working on their own first.

+Same goes for tokens, elements and graphics.

 ## Structure

 - `/.storybook`: Storybook configuration